Start planning your trip

 One of the best times to visit Japan is in fall, when the entire country is painted in crimson and gold.
 Kyoto's Kodaiji is a lovely temple to explore for a serene evening spent appreciating the beauty of nature.

 A visit during the daytime will provide another view of the gorgeous leaves.
 If possible, arrive at the temple before sunset to enjoy both.
-Entokuin Temple (join-ticket available for 900 yen), Kiyomizudera Temple, and Gion are nearby, as well as museums, shops, restaurants, so you can enjoy an afternoon and evening of fun in the area.
+Entokuin Temple (join-ticket available for 900 yen), Kiyomizudera Temple, and Gion are nearby, as well as museums, shops, and restaurants, so you can enjoy an afternoon and evening of fun in the area.

 In cooperation with Kodaiji Temple